2025 Malawian general election: Court rulings

 On 11 September, five days before the polls, the High Court in Blantyre, presided over by Justice Chimbizgani Kacheche (Judicial Review Cause No. 19 of 2025), dismissed an opposition request for an independent audit of MEC’s election management system.
 The court upheld MEC’s decision to deny the audit but ruled that results could not be announced solely on the basis of electronic transmission and should await the arrival of manual tallies as well.

-On 22 September, the High Court in Lilongwe dismissed an application by Madalitso Fred Kazombo (former MCP MP and former Deputy Speaker in the last parliament) seeking permission for a judicial review of the Malawi Electoral Commission's conduct in relation to the elections.
+On 22 September, the High Court in Lilongwe dismissed an application by Madalitso Kazombo (former MCP MP and former Deputy Speaker in the last parliament) seeking permission for a judicial review of the Malawi Electoral Commission's conduct in relation to the elections.
 The case (Judicial Review Cause No. 61 of 2025), heard by Justice Violet Palikena-Chipao, was dismissed on the grounds of procedural irregularities in the documents submitted, such as typographical errors, incorrect legal citations, unclear arguments and inconsistent facts.
 The court granted Kazombo liberty to refile with properly prepared documents.

 On 23 September, President Chakwera and the governing MCP sought an injunction to restrain MEC from announcing the winner, but the High Court, presided over by Judge Howard Pemba, dismissed the application.
 However, the court allowed the claimants to pursue a judicial review of the matter, although Chakwera later withdrew the case after conceding defeat.

 In the days following the announcement of parliamentary results, at least 83 election petitions were filed by losing candidates in constituencies across the country.
 These challenges spanned multiple districts, including Machinga, Chikwawa, Dowa, and Kasungu, and contested outcomes in several parliamentary seats.
 The High Court heard the cases, marking one of the most extensive waves of post-election litigation in Malawi’s recent history.